-The subject matter of the data processing, including the processing operations carried out by Supplier on behalf of Company and Company’s data processing instructions for Supplier, will be described in each SOW, Order, or equivalent document where Company orders services, or licenses software from, Supplier, which form integral parts of the Agreement.
+The subject matter of the data processing, including the processing operations carried out by Donut on behalf of Customer and Customer’s data processing instructions for Donut, will be described in the Agreement, this Addendum, and each statement of work, order form, or equivalent document where Customer orders Services from Donut, which form integral parts of the Agreement.

 2. Compliance with Laws.